20 Best Things to Do in Paducah, KY

 Drink Fantastic Bourbon at Barrel and Bond

 Paducah is full of places where you can try innovative cocktails and excellent liquor and drink like the locals.

 Located in Historic Downtown Paducah, Barrel and Bond is a bourbon bar that serves several varieties of whiskey.

 This bourbon-centric bar boasts one of America's most extensive whiskey and bourbon collections, with 1,600 types available.

 The Bourbon Review named it one of the best bars in Bourbon Country.

-Do not forget to try their specially curated charcuterie boards that feature scrumptious Kentucky food that will elevate the taste of whiskey.
+Do not forget to try their specially curated charcuterie boards, which feature scrumptious Kentucky food and elevate the flavors of their whiskey.

-Located in the momentous Downtown area of the city, the 1857 Hotel is a one of the hotels in Paducah with easy access to several bars, pubs, restaurants, riverfront, and much more.
+Located in the Historic Downtown area of the city, the 1857 Hotel is one of the hotels in Paducah with easy access to several bars, pubs, restaurants, the riverfront, and much more.

-This 19th-century redbrick hotel features a very rustic interior with high, beamed ceilings, exposed brick walls, and more.
+This 19th-century redbrick hotel features rustic interiors, with high beamed ceilings, exposed brick walls, and more.